ndthanh1291/national-clothing-chain/README.md

 # National Clothing Chain
 # Overview
-An online national clothing chain needs your help creating a targeted marketing campaign.
+An online national clothing chain needs creating a targeted marketing campaign.
 They have three products:Shirt: $25, Sweater: $100, Leather Bag: $1,000 that need to be advertised to a target group.

 # Predict Customer Incomes
 ![image](https://user-images.githubusercontent.com/30688919/131438693-fd7f7ebb-583e-4a7c-9e5c-865607cbea33.png)